ChavGill/HTML-email-template/README.md

 ## Optimizations

 No additional changes coming.
-This is a template that cna be used for other HTML e-mail projects that are more company specific.
+This is a template that can be used for other HTML e-mail projects that are more company specific.

 ## Takeways/New Lessons